GSCConnect/GSWifite/README.md

-Wifite
+GSWifite
 ======

-This repo is a complete re-write of [`wifite`](https://github.com/derv82/wifite), a Python script for auditing wireless networks.
+This repo is a complete re-write of [`wifite2`](https://github.com/derv82/wifite2), a Python script for auditing wireless networks.

-Wifite runs existing wireless-auditing tools for you.
-Stop memorizing command arguments & switches!
+GSWifite is an updated version of Wifite2, since it hasn't been updated since 2018...
+Some of the processes were improved and a few other bug fixes.
+This software serves the purpose of auditing YOUR OWN NETWORKS to see if they are secure against attackers.
+DO NOT use this on networks that you don't have permission to audit.

-Wifite is designed to use all known methods for retrieving the password of a wireless access point (router).
+GSWifite is designed to use all known methods for retrieving the password of a wireless access point (router).

 These methods include:

 1. WPS: The [Offline Pixie-Dust attack](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Setup#Offline_brute-force_attack)
 1. WPS: The [Online Brute-Force PIN attack](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Setup#Online_brute-force_attack)
 2. WPA: The [WPA Handshake Capture](https://hashcat.net/forum/thread-7717.html) + offline crack.
 3. WPA: The [PMKID Hash Capture](https://hashcat.net/forum/thread-7717.html) + offline crack.
 4. WEP: Various known attacks against WEP, including *fragmentation*, *chop-chop*, *aireplay*, etc.

-Run wifite, select your targets, and Wifite will automatically start trying to capture or crack the password.
+## GSWifite Workflow

+1- Run gswifite. <br>
+2- Choose Wireless Card to use. <br>
+3- Scan the area for networks. <br>
+4- Select your targets. <br>
+5- Run the attack. <br>

 Supported Operating Systems
 ---------------------------
-Wifite is designed specifically for the latest version of [**Kali** Linux](https://www.kali.org/).
-[ParrotSec](https://www.parrotsec.org/) is also supported.

-Other pen-testing distributions (such as BackBox or Ubuntu) have outdated versions of the tools used by Wifite.
-Do not expect support unless you are using the latest versions of the *Required Tools*, and also [patched wireless drivers that support injection]().

-Required Tools
+GSWifite runs under almost any linux distro, however I have only tested this on debian based distros like:

+- Linux MX
+- Raspian OS
+- Ubuntu
+- Zorin OS
+- Kali
+- Parrot OS

+To make this as easy as possible to use, I have prepared a script that will install all dependencies on debian based distros.
+Script required little to no input from the user.**God Bless Bash.**

+Requirements
 --------------
 First and foremost, you will need a wireless card capable of "Monitor Mode" and packet injection (see [this tutorial for checking if your wireless card is compatible](http://www.aircrack-ng.org/doku.php?id=compatible_cards) and also [this guide](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Setup#Offline_brute-force_attack)).
 There are many cheap wireless cards that plug into USB available from online stores.

-Second, only the latest versions of these programs are supported and must be installed for Wifite to work properly:

-**Required:**

-* `python`: Wifite is compatible with both `python2` and `python3`.
+I recommend using any ALFA Wireless Card or TP-Link Archer C6 (RTL8812au)

+**Packages Required:**

+* `python3`: GSWifite will not support python2, but it may still work with it.
 * [`iwconfig`](https://wiki.debian.org/iwconfig): For identifying wireless devices already in Monitor Mode.
 * [`ifconfig`](https://en.wikipedia.org/wiki/Ifconfig): For starting/stopping wireless devices.
 * [`Aircrack-ng`](http://aircrack-ng.org/) suite, includes: